adebayo10k/expressvpn-version-upgrader/README.md

 ### Important Note on Package Verification

-As mentioned, the program requires you to have imported expressvpn public key (I believe they call it their GPG Key), for use in verifying that the package is authentically from them.
-Verifying the downloaded package against an accompanying signature file additionally verifies that it hasn't changed since it left them.
+As mentioned, the program requires you to have imported expressvpn _Public Key_ (I believe they call it their GPG Key), for use in verifying that the package is authentically from them.
+Verifying the downloaded package against an accompanying _signature_ file additionally verifies that it hasn't changed since it left them.

 I decided that this program would not permit package installation without successful verification.
-It will terminate.
+It will just exit.

-The output you should see once you download the package should be like this...
+When testing, the output you should see once you download the package should be something like this...
 ```
 Want to download the package and signature files?
 If not just terminate this program...
 Enter q to quit program NOW, or just press ENTER to continue.